apache/drill/_docs/query-data/060-querying-the-information-schema.md

 ## VIEWS

 The VIEWS table returns the name and definition for each view in your databases.
 Note that file schemas are the canonical repository for views in Drill.
-Depending on how you create a view, they may only be displayed in Drill after it has been used.
+Depending on how you create it, a view may only be displayed in Drill after it has been used.

 ## PARTITIONS

-The PARTITIONS table returns information about table partitions including partition columns, partition keys, etc. for each table.
+The PARTITIONS table returns information about table partitions, including partition columns, partition keys, etc. for each table.

 ## FILES